neolace/file-manager/README.md

 - `--command "deduplicate"`: Specifies the deduplication command.
 - `--directory "C:\path\to\your\directory"`: **Required.** The directory to scan for duplicate files.
 - `--max-workers <number>`: (Optional) The maximum number of worker threads to use for processing.
-Defaults to 1.
+Default to 1.

 ### Move Files